 On August 6, 2009, the Company was served with a complaint filed in the California Superior Court for the County of San Diego, entitled Shane Weyl v.
 Big 5 Corp., et al., Case No. 37-2009-00093109-CU-OE-CTL, alleging violations of the California Labor Code and the California Business and Professions Code.
 The complaint was brought as a purported class action on behalf of the Company's hourly employees in California for the four years prior to the filing of the complaint.
 The plaintiff alleges, among other things, that the Company failed to provide hourly employees with meal and rest periods and failed to pay wages within required time periods during employment and upon termination of employment.
-The plaintiff seeks, on behalf of the class members, an award of one hour of pay (wages) for each workday that a meal or rest period was not provided; restitution of unpaid wages; actual, consequential and incidental losses and damages; pre-judgment interest; statutory penalties including an additional thirty days' wages for each hourly employee in California whose employment terminated in the four years preceding the filing of the complaint; civil penalties; an award of attorneys' fees and costs; and injunctive and declaratory relief.
+The plaintiff seeks, on behalf of the class members, an award of one hour of pay (wages) for each workday that a meal or rest period was not provided, restitution of unpaid wages; actual, consequential and incidental losses and damages; pre-judgment interest; statutory penalties including an additional thirty days' wages for each hourly employee in California whose employment terminated in the four years preceding the filing of the complaint; civil penalties; an award of attorneys' fees and costs; and injunctive and declaratory relief.
 On December 14, 2009, the parties engaged in mediation and agreed to settle the lawsuit.
-On February 4, 2010, the parties filed a joint settlement and a motion to preliminarily approve the settlement with the court.
-The court has scheduled a hearing for June 11, 2010, to consider the parties' request to preliminarily approve the proposed settlement.
-Under the terms of the proposed settlement, the Company agreed to pay up to a maximum amount of \$2.0 million, which includes payments to class members who submit valid and timely claim forms, plaintiff's attorneys' fees and expenses, an enhancement payment to the class representative, claims administrator fees and payment to the California Labor and Workforce Development Agency.
+On February 4, 2010, the parties filed a joint settlement.
+Under the terms of the proposed settlement, the company agreed to pay up to a maximum amount of \$20. million, which includes payments to class members who submit valid and timely claim forms, plaintiff's attorneys' fees and expenses, an enhancement payment to the class representative, claims administrator fees and payment to the California Labor and Workforce Development Agency.
 Under the proposed settlement, in the event that fewer than all class members submit valid and timely claims, the total amount required to be paid by the Company will be reduced, subject to a minimum payment amount calculated in the manner provided in the settlement agreement.
 The Company's anticipated total payments pursuant to this settlement have been reflected in a legal settlement accrual recorded in the fourth quarter of fiscal 2009.
 The Company admitted no liability or wrongdoing with respect to the claims set forth in the lawsuit.
-Once final approval is granted, the settlement will constitute a full and complete settlement and release of all claims related to the lawsuit.
-If the court does not grant preliminary or final approval of the settlement, the Company intends to defend the lawsuit vigorously.
-If the settlement is not finally approved by the court and the lawsuit is resolved unfavorably to the Company, this litigation could have a material adverse effect on the Company's financial condition, and any required change in the Company's labor practices, as well as the costs of defending this litigation, could have a negative impact on the Company's results of operations.
+Once final approval is granted, the settlement will constitute a full and complete settlement and release of all claims related to the lawsuit is resolved unfavorably to the Company, this litigation could have a material adverse effect on the Company's financial condition, and any required change in the Company's labor practices, as well as the costs of defending this litigation, could have a negative impact on the Company's results of operations.